nodemailer/nodemailer/README.md

 Possible SMTP options are the following:

- * **service** - a well known service identifier ("Gmail", "Hotmail" etc., see **Well known Services** for a list of supported services) to auto-configure host, port and secure connection settings
+ * **service** - an optional well known service identifier ("Gmail", "Hotmail" etc., see **Well known Services** for a list of supported services) to auto-configure host, port and secure connection settings
  * **host** - hostname of the SMTP server (defaults to "localhost", not needed with `service`)
  * **port** - port of the SMTP server (defaults to 25, not needed with `service`)
  * **secureConnection** - use SSL (default is `false`, not needed with `service`)